alsash110/comm-2216-obs/docs/introduction/introduction.md

 ---

 ## Conclusion
 The idea of a free, reliable, customizable, and secure operating system is too good to overlook.
-Many users switch to Linux to remove themselves from propriety software or just out of curiosity.
-Anyone who works in the tech industry also heavily rely on the use of Linux.
+Many users switch to Linux to remove themselves from propriety software or out of curiosity.
+Anyone who works in the tech industry also rely on the use of Linux.

 With that in mind, let's get started on teaching you some of the essentials.
 We recommend that you start with [navigating through the file system.](https://dl90.github.io/linux-basics/docs/navigating)